metauni/metauni.github.io/index.md

-Metauni is a growing community of scholars in the Metaverse, built in a 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) using [open source tools](https://metauni.org/posts/open/open) such as whiteboards scripted in Luau.
+Metauni is a community of scholars in the Metaverse, with 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) and whiteboards and other [open source tools](https://metauni.org/posts/open/open) scripted in Luau.
 We use [Discord](https://www.discord.com) for livestreams, community discussion and organisation.
 Access is possible on PC, Mac, iOS, and Android (you need to be 13+ for voice chat).
 It's easy to sign up, See the see the [instructions](https://metauni.org/posts/instructions/instructions).

 <p align="center">
   <a href="https://twitter.com/_metauni">Twitter</a> |